Roger Federer receives support after urging tennis to unify during the coronavirus crisis - KVIA

 Widespread approval

-Billie Kean King, one of America’s most celebrated tennis players and a strong influence behind the formation of the WTA, quickly agreed with Federer’s suggestion.
+Billie Jean King, one of America’s most celebrated tennis players and a strong influence behind the formation of the WTA, quickly agreed with Federer’s suggestion.

 “I agree, and I have been saying so since the early 1970s.
 One voice, women and men together, has long been my vision for tennis,” she wrote on Twitter.